Succulent and flavorful pulled pork doesn’t have to take all day! This root beer braised pork is made quick and easy in the instant pot.

 You don’t have to suffer all day smelling deliciousness that won’t be edible for hours upon hours!
 The aromas will be around just long enough to get you ready for a fabulous supper.

-It’s an economical way to feed a crowd, but you certainly don’t have to have one to enjoy pulled pork.
+A big batch of pulled pork an economical way to feed a crowd, but you certainly don’t have to have a party to enjoy it.
+I often make extras for the expressed purpose of having plenty of leftover pulled pork to turn into other things.

 In fact, pulled pork leftovers are super versatile.
 They are one of my favorite things to repurpose.